 The math wheels break the processes into the steps outlined above and allow room for examples and practice.

 A couple practice decimal activities:

-There are a couple free decimal activities found in the blog posts linked below that I’ve used to give my students some additional decimal operations practice.
+There are a couple free decimal activities found in the blog posts linked below.
+I’ve used these activities to give my students some additional decimal operations practice.

 What are your tried and true methods for how to teach adding and subtracting decimals?